For Your Baby's Sake!

 Home From The Hospital…

-When the mother and infant arrive home after the birth, the nurse assesses both the mother and the infant (a physical, nutritional and social assessment).
-The nurse also answers questions about caring for the child, teaches breastfeeding, bottle feeding, bathing, diapering and comforting the child.
+When the mother and infant arrive home after the birth, the nurse assesses both the mother (physical, nutritional and social assessment) and the infant (a well-baby assessment).
+The RN also answers questions about caring for the child, teaches breastfeeding, bottle feeding, bathing, diapering and comforting the child.

 Is It Affordable?

 Yes.
-We bill Medicaid where possible, but all mothers and infants meeting eligibility requirements can receive these services whether or not the mother is Medicaid eligible.
+We bill Medicaid on all mothers and infants meeting eligibility requirements.